derekmisler/derekmisler.github.io/README.md

 ---

-**Full Stack Web Development**, Free Code Camp, *2015 – 2016*

-html5, css, twitter-bootstrap, jquery, javascript, json

----

-**High School**, A.C.
-Reynolds High School, *2000 – 2005*

-html, css, javascript, php, c++, discrete-mathematics

-Why would I add high school to this list?
-Because this is when I started my development career, over 15 years ago.
-I built my first website with PHP, HTML, CSS, and JavaScript in 2000 and started with Discrete Math and C++ shortly thereafter.
-It was here that I learned the conventions behind object-oriented programming that I still use when building web applications today.

----

 ##Certifications

 **Google Analytics Academy**, *2013*

 ---

 **edX Verified Certificate for Programming with C#**, *2015 – 2015*

 ---

 **Skill Completed: Learn AngularJS**, *2015 – 2015*

 ---

 **Advanced Topics in Python**, *2015 – 2015*

 ---